Akraftt/IOT_Sensors/README.md

 # Material

-Everything I’ve used in this project can be found in the [LNU – 1DT305 Standard Kit (2023)](https://www.electrokit.com/en/product/lnu-1dt305-standard-kit-2023/)
+Everything I’ve used in this project can be found in the **[LNU – 1DT305 Standard Kit (2023)](https://www.electrokit.com/en/product/lnu-1dt305-standard-kit-2023/)**

+But if you’d like to buy them separately I have provided a table below.